hellogreg/pstv/pstv.md

 ![PSTV Store](images/article/storeShot.jpg)

 Like the homescreen, the store needs a complete overhaul to make it more controller-friendly.
 (Unlike the homescreen, I haven't designed a prototype for it, yet.)
 Some of the most important sections -- like the Search area at the top right, and the ellipses at the bottom right -- are the most difficult to access.
 When they can be tapped on a touchscreen, that's not a big deal.
-But scrolling and maneuvering around the screen in all directions with a controller to find out how to access them is a pain.
+But scrolling and maneuvering around the screen in all directions with a controller to find them is a pain.

 The simplest solution would be to have a left-hand menu, like the other TV-based PlayStation consoles.
 You always know going left takes you back a level in the hierarchy.